Open-World Task and Motion Planning via Vision-Language Model Generated Constraints: Appendix

-Next, we prompt the model to generate continuous constraints for each operator given these generated constraint functions as input.
+We then prompt the VLM to generate continuous constraints for each operator given these generated constraint functions as input.
 We start from the beginning of the plan.
-The \texttt{Pick(mug)} operator (which corresponds to \texttt{attach}) does not have any effects or constraint predicates that depend on the VLM, so we skip this operator.
-The \texttt{Place\_Ontop(mug, table)} operator ((which corresponds to \texttt{detach}) does feature a \texttt{VLMPose} constraint.
-So we prompt the VLM to generate continuous constraints that implement it based on the language description as well as the goal generated constraints. \begin{speciallstlisting}[language=Python] Goal Check Functions: def goal_check2() -> bool: upright_mug = abs(mug.pose.roll) < 0.1 and abs(mug.pose.pitch) < 0.1 and abs(mug.pose.yaw) < 0.1 on_table_bounds = modify_pose_bounds_to_ be_ontop _of_object(init_state, env, init_bounds, mug.category, 'table') return upright_mug and position_within_bounds(mug.pose, on_table_bounds) \end{speciallstlisting}
+The \texttt{Pick(mug)} action (which corresponds to \texttt{attach}) does not have any effects or constraint predicates that depend on the VLM, so we skip this action.
+The \texttt{Place\_Ontop(mug, table)} action ((which corresponds to \texttt{detach}) does feature a \texttt{VLMPose} constraint.
+So we prompt the VLM to generate continuous constraints that implement it based on the language description as well as the goal generated constraints.

-The \texttt{Place\_Inside(fork, mug)} operator (which also corresponds to \texttt{detach}) does not have any effects or constraint predicates that depend on the VLM, so we skip this operator as well.
-Finally, the \texttt{Place\_Inside(fork, mug)} does have a \texttt{VLMPose} constraint, so we once again prompt the VLM, and obtain the following continuous constraints for this operator:
+The \texttt{Place\_Inside(fork, mug)} action (which also corresponds to \texttt{detach}) does not have any effects or constraint predicates that depend on the VLM, so we skip this action as well.
+Finally, the \texttt{Place\_Inside(fork, mug)} action does have a \texttt{VLMPose} constraint, so we once again prompt the VLM, and obtain the following continuous constraints for this action: